laiquet/idtrackerai-enhanced/docs/source/user_guide/video_generators.rst

 Video Generator
 ===============

+.. admonition:: This is a visualization tool only
+    :class: sidebar note

+    The Video Generator is intended only for visualizing tracking results.
+To correct tracking errors or edit results, please use the :ref:`validator_reference`.

 idtracker.ai provides a graphical tool to generate *tracked videos* from your tracking sessions.
 These videos visualize animal trajectories and can be used for further analysis or sharing results.

 To launch the video generator, run: